 Dr. Jonas Salk was not a scientist.
-Wait, what?
 He explains (emphasis added):

-I entered medicine with the idea of bringing science into medicine… I was not trained as a scientist.
+I was not trained as a scientist.
 I was trained in medicine.
-And, so my functioning… as a medical scientist came through being self-taught through the experience of investigating the questions that were of interest to me.
+My functioning… as a medical scientist came through being self-taught [by] investigating the questions that were of interest to me.

 Combined with his strong sense of intuitive reasoning, Salk’s unique background as a self-styled medical researcher contributed greatly to his ability to dramatically advance viral research beyond what could be done by other scientists who had been trained to become scientists.

-Instantly I saw that there were more efficient ways of typing viruses than were proposed by those who set forth the protocol that I was supposed to follow… I saw the world differently, [and so] I could make things work more efficiently and effectively… It became obvious to me that we had the ways and means for moving ahead toward [polio] vaccine development.
+Instantly I saw that there were more efficient ways of typing viruses than… the protocol that I was supposed to follow… I saw the world differently, [and so] I could make things work more efficiently and effectively… It became obvious to me that we had the ways and means for moving ahead toward [polio] vaccine development.

-One conclusion I draw from Dr. Salk’s experience is that the greatest insights, advances and innovations using big data will come from people with unique subject matter expertise and high intuitive reasoning skills – enabling them to “see” challenges very differently.
-And they will probably not be formally trained in data science or programming.
+One conclusion I draw from Dr. Salk’s experience is that the greatest insights, advances and innovations using Big Data will come from people with unique subject matter expertise (SME) and high intuitive reasoning skills – enabling them to “see” challenges very differently.
+And they will not necessarily have been formally trained in their field of work, or in data science.

 There’s evidence of this trend already: The New York Times recently reported how genetic scientists have turned to Daniel Kohn, a Brooklyn-based painter and conceptual artist, to help them rethink how to render their data to discover patterns that would otherwise remain hidden.

 And a recent MIT Sloan Management Review article noted that while analytical techniques are becoming commoditized, the ability to identify new ways to put analytics to actionable use will become increasingly valuable.
-As an example, the article mentioned a research analyst with a library science degree who went back to school, not for data science, but rather to learn sufficient analytical skills to empower her to leverage her SME.
+As an example, the article mentioned a research analyst with a library science degree who went back to school, not for data science, but rather to quickly learn sufficient analytical skills to empower her to apply her SME in new ways.

-The best technology tools, therefore, will be those that empower subject matter experts to quickly apply intuitive reasoning:
+The best technology tools, therefore, will be those that empower those with unique SME subject matter experts to quickly apply intuitive reasoning, including:

 - Data visualization and advanced analytics that do not require programming or advanced technical skills

-- Data integration and workflow tools to rapidly infuse existing data sets with new, untapped data sources that enable a more complete analytic picture – with no advance data modeling or database schema-building required
+- Data integration tools that rapidly infuse existing data sets with new, untapped data sources that enable a complete analytic picture – with no advance data modeling or database schema-building required

-- Machine learning and artificial intelligence tools that support intuitive reasoning as to what data attributes and other conditions will impact future performance
+- Machine learning and artificial intelligence tools that support intuitive reasoning as to what data attributes, relationships and other conditions will most greatly impact future results